 The Watt Watchers program is a school-based program that helps schools reduce energy use by teaching students about energy saving and efficiency.
 While the program aims to reduce a school's energy consumption, there are plenty of ways that you can adapt their curriculum and activities to a homeschooling environment.

 The Watt Watchers program is free because the State Energy Conservation Office fully funds it.
-All the lesson plans, projects, and curriculum supplements are on the website, so you can pick and choose which ones will meet your needs and helps with your lesson.
+All the lesson plans, projects, and curriculum supplements are on the website, so you can pick and choose which ones will meet your needs and help with your lesson.

 Watt Watchers divides student activities into six main themes, such as electricity, water, and food.
 The overarching idea of the program is to teach kids about energy sustainability in all aspects of their life.
 The activities tend to cross over so that you can reinforce specific ideas through several activities outside of the classroom.